 Code and PCB files for this project can be found on GitHub.

-Atmel's application note AVR109 describes a bootloader that uses the UART to communicate FLASH programming instructions.
-They also provide some sample code in C that allows the programming of FLASH, EEPROM, and lock bits.
+Atmel's application note AVR109 describes a bootloader for microcontrollers that have a separate bootloader section, that uses the UART to communicate FLASH programming instructions.
+Atmel also provides some sample code in C that allows the programming of FLASH, EEPROM, and lock bits.
 Note that the AVR109 bootloader does not support the programming of fuses, which for safety cannot be changed by the self programming features of the AVR.
 The communication protocol used is compatible with the AVRPROG programming software.
 After loading this into the bootloader section, the device can be configured so that on reset the program counter starts at the bootloader, and programmer software can program the FLASH memory.